 Maker of Worlds

-Hand-turned globes in wood charting journeys, connections and locations of personal importance,
+Hand-turned minimalist globes in wood charting journeys, connections and locations of personal importance.

 JFK - LHR